About this listing

 In Surco district, there are two museums in one: Museo de Oro (Gold Museum) and Museo de Armas (Weapons of the World Museum), Jr. Alonso de Molina 1100, between blocks 18 and 19 off Av Primavera, Monterrico.
 It has Pre-Hispanic treasures, that include gold pieces, fine textiles and fine pottery.

-In Lima...check the internet, or our printed info and brochures in your desk drawers.
+In downtown Lima, check the internet, or our printed info and brochures in the desk drawers.

 5. BARRANCO DISTRICT

-South of us is the small district of Barranco, a quaint colonial bohemian town with its famous Puente de los Suspiros (Bridge of Sighs); Museo Pedro de Osma (Av Pedro de Osma 421-423); a belvedere to the ocean; a nice place to savor 'anticuchos' and 'picarones' (building halfway on the stairs as you go down to the Bridge); handmade, inexpensive jewelry; paintings from local artists; a very active night life: bars, discos, peña shows: typical dances at enclosed locales, such as, La Candelaria (292 Av Bolognesi), and La Dama Juana (230 Av Panamá; merges with Av Panamá in Miraflores), stand-up comedy, and others.
-Watch your belongings.
+South of us is the small district of Barranco, a quaint colonial bohemian town with its famous Puente de los Suspiros (Bridge of Sighs); Museo Pedro de Osma (Av Pedro de Osma 421-423); a belvedere to the ocean; a nice place to savor 'anticuchos' and 'picarones' (building halfway on the stairs as you go down to the Bridge); handmade, inexpensive jewelry; paintings from local artists; a very active night life: bars, discos, peña shows: typical dances at enclosed locales, such as, La Candelaria (292 Av Bolognesi), and La Dama Juana (230 Av Panamá, merges with Av Panamá/Roosevlet in Miraflores), stand-up comedy, and others.
+Always watch your belongings!
+Never hang your handbag on the back of a chair.
+I use a carabiner to attach my handbag on the chair next to me, where I can see it.

 Guests usually walk around Miraflores district to get the feeling of the city.
-Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a bus to go East or West along Benavides Av, get in the surface metro (Metropolitano) two blocks West, rent a bike--for an hour or the whole day.
+Nevertheless, there is profuse public transportation in our area: you may stop a taxi at the corner, catch a mini bus or bus to go East or West along Av Benavides, hop in the surface metro (Metropolitano) two blocks West, or even rent a bike for an hour or the whole day.
 There are walking and bike tours around Miraflores, also.
+We do not recommend that you rent a car: taxis are cheap enough, you'll get to your destination quicklier, parking is complicated.

 Other Things to Note

-- September: Mistura--Peruvian Food Fair, Lima (opportunity to taste the vast assortment of Peruvian foods and drinks, and to buy Peruvian produce and products).
+- September: Mistura Peruvian Food Fair, Costa Verde, Magdalena, Lima Region (opportunity to taste the vast assortment of Peruvian food and drink, and to buy Peruvian produce and products).

-The DESCRIPTION will give you a pretty good idea of what, where, and how to find things.
-We can discuss it once you are here, too.
-There is a printed copy of the "Description" in one of the desk drawers.
-And, please do check the internet to find useful info about any subject on Peru.
+The DESCRIPTION will give you a pretty good idea of what, where, and how.
+We can go over it once you are here, too.
+There is a printed copy of the "Description" in one of the two desk drawers.
+And, please check the internet to find useful info on any subject about Peru.

-CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, we can keep your luggage if your flight arrives before, or leaves after, check-in / check-out times.
+CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, depending on the situation, we can adapt to your schedule, or keep some of your luggage if you go to Cuzco.

 AIRPORT.
 It is the most modern in South America, and about a 30-minute ride to our place.
-We recommend you take a registered taxi (Taxi Green) from the counter/table inside the airport; find it on your way out after luggage pick-up: pass glass doors and to your right; no matter what time it is, pay S/.
-50.00 PEN / $15.00 USD--have cash ready--there is a money exchange office near; and no tipping (don't spoil them, please).
-We do tip at restaurants though, 10% if not included on the bill--check the bill.
+We recommend you take a registered taxi (like Taxi Green) from the counter/desk inside the airport.
+Find their office on your way out after luggage pick-up, pass glass doors; no matter what time it is, pay S/ 60.00 PEN / $20.00 USD--there is a money exchange office near.
+Have exact cash ready, and no tipping (don't spoil drivers, please).
+We do tip at restaurants though, 10% if not included on the bill--ask at the front desk or check the bill yourself.

 - Wet towels and wet clothing are hung to dry--we provide a rack.

-- Line trash cans with plastic bags; find in last drawer in kitchen.
+- Line trash cans with plastic bags; find in bottom drawer in kitchen.

 THANK YOU FOR CARING!